 Improper use of medications causes 18 million emergency room visits per year.Canadian Medication Association Journal

 - Learn what to do if a dose is missed.
 Should the senior take the drug as soon as they realize they have skipped a dose or should they wait to take it until the next time they are due to get it?
+Check with the prescribing healthcare provider for each drug they have prescribed.

 - Grapefruit juice interacts with almost all drugs by changing how the drug is metabolized, which affects how the liver processes the medication.
 This increases the risk of adverse effects.